 Second, Lineage proposes a WAIRE Menu item for usage of the high-efficiency improvements.
-Just as the use of onsite solar energy systems would earn WAIRE Points based on the kilowatt-hours of energy consumed onsite, and thus reducing an equivalent amount of demand from the grid, Lineage proposes that the WAIRE Menu include an item based on improved facility energy efficiency, measured by normalizing facility energy consumption by facility square footage, which is a metric already utilized by the U.S. Energy Information Administration ("EIA") in their periodic Commercial Buildings Energy Consumption Survey to compare cold storage warehouses of different sizes.7 This measurement would focus on relevant warehouse load such as for refrigeration, but exclude any increased electricity consumption due to electric vehicle charging and utilization of transport refrigeration unit ("TRU") plugs.
+Just as the use of onsite solar energy systems would earn WAIRE Points based on the kilowatt-hours of energy consumed onsite, and thus reducing an equivalent amount of demand from the grid, Lineage proposes that the WAIRE Menu include an item based on improved facility energy efficiency, measured by normalizing facility energy consumption by facility square footage, which is a metric already utilized by the U.S. Energy Information Administration ("EIA") in their periodic Commercial Buildings Energy Consumption Survey to compare cold storage warehouses of different sizes.
+This measurement would focus on relevant

-6 Reducing food waste reduces emissions associated with growing, harvesting, and transporting food.
+&lt;sup>6 Reducing food waste reduces emissions associated with growing, harvesting, and transporting food.
 In addition, reducing food waste avoids methane emissions from landfills where wasted food often decomposes anaerobically.